TazinRahman1105050/MHsketch/Test Input/Readme.md

 To generate contigs from Minia assembler, we have used kmer-size as 32.

-# Generate long reads using Sim-it HiFi read simulatr:
+# Generate long reads using PBSIM3 simulatr:

-We have generated PacBio/ONT/HiFi long reads using PBSIM3 simulator ([https://github.com/ndierckx/Sim-it](https://github.com/yukiteruono/pbsim3)).
+We have generated PacBio/ONT/HiFi long reads using the PBSIM3 simulator.